 A range of consequences may apply for failing to comply with the ACL or the ASIC Act, including monetary penalties, injunctions, compensatory damages and costs orders.
 Anti-money laundering

-Cryptocurrencies and tokens were brought within the scope of Australia's anti-money laundering and counter-terrorism financing (AML/CTF) regulatory framework as a result of legislative amendments in the Anti-Money Laundering and Counter-Terrorism Amendment Act 2017 (Cth) which came into force in April 2018.
+Cryptocurrencies and tokens were brought within the scope of Australia's anti-money laundering and counter-terrorism financing (AML/CTF) regulatory framework as a result of legislative amendments in the Anti-Money Laundering and Counter-Terrorism Amendment Act 2017 which came into force in April 2018.
 The legislation was introduced to recognise the movement towards digital currencies becoming a popular method of payments and the transfer of value in the Australian economy while posing significant money laundering and terrorism financing risks.

-Broadly, digital currency exchange (DCE) service providers are required to register with AUSTRAC in order to operate, with a penalty of up to two years' imprisonment or a fine of up to A\$111,000, or both, for failing to register.
+Broadly, digital currency exchange (DCE) providers are now required to register with the Australian Transaction Reports and Analysis Centre (AUSTRAC) in order to operate, with a penalty of up to two years' imprisonment or a fine of up to A\$105,000, or both, for failing to register.
 Registered exchanges will be required to implement know-your-customer processes to adequately verify the identity of their customers, with ongoing obligations to monitor and report suspicious and large transactions.
 Exchange operators are also required to keep certain records relating to customer identification and transactions for up to seven years.